terjeio/GRBL_MPG_DRO_BoosterPack/readme.md

 * I2C port (3V3)
 * On board MSP430G2553 handling keys and LEDs, internal I2C interface to Tiva C

-Supporting code is work in progress, will be released later.
+Parts of alpha-version of supporting code is now available, not complete as there are dependencies to several libraries that need to be published separately.
+The code is written so it is should be easy to port, all processor dependent code is in separate files.

 ![Testbench setup](media/IMG_8469.jpg)

-#### LauncPad pin assignments:
+#### LaunchPad pin assignments:

 ``` plain
                    3v3 [] [] VBUS (P14.1)                             PF2 [] [] GND